Vote for Pharaoh

 Innumerable angelic hosts just chorused with “Yes!”

 This unassailable biblical truth is providing great comfort to me.
 I have a bad habit of tracking elections too closely: I worry over polls and projections as if I have the ability to sway them.
-Like you, I am concerned over the moral and spiritual health of this country.
+Like you, I am concerned about the moral and spiritual health of this country.
 Like you, I wonder if the America I bequeath to my children and grandchildren will be as great as the one I was born into.

 But the dirty little secret of patriotism is that love of country can be as much an idol as anything else.
 Our citizenship, Paul says, is in heaven (Phil.
 3:20); Christians are members of a kingdom that will stand long after America has dissolved (Dan.
 2:44).
 And more than wanting to see certain individuals in positions of power, we should desire to see God’s name glorified to the ends of the earth.
 As frail children of dust, it seems to us that the ideal situation is for there to be a godly leader in the White House, and godly representatives in the House and Senate.
 It seems that way, but maybe God knows that great blessing comes through great persecution (Matt.
 5:10-12).
 Maybe God knows that great hostility to his church produces more fervent praise (2 Cor.
 1:8-11).